Emergency Response Protocols

 DO NOT call or rush to your child's school.
 Your presence could interfere with emergency responders.

 PLEASE DO NOT CONTACT YOUR CHILD DURING AN EMERGENCY.
 Contacting your child may slow down the school’s efforts to get all students to safety if your child is not paying attention to instructions.
-Also, a ringing or vibrating cell phone, or a student talking, even in a whisper, may indicate to an intruder where your child and others are hiding.

 PLEASE DO NOT CALL THE SCHOOLS FOR INFORMATION DURING AN EMERGENCY.
 In an emergency, staff members will be busy dealing with the safety of students and will not be able to answer the phones.
 For information during a crisis, please check the District's sources of communication.